HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day2/1-lists.md

 		display:inline;
 	}

-Then its as easy as centering the text inside of the nav:
+Then it's as easy as centering the text inside of the nav:

 	ul.nav {
 		text-align:center;